vertigo-web/vertigo/crates/vertigo/src/reactive/invariants.md

 A `transaction` inside another `transaction` only writes and marks dirty.
 The wave starts when the outer call returns.

+That is also why a `Computed` read *inside* an open transaction can be stale: nothing has refreshed it yet, so `get` returns the cached value.
+A `Value` is always current — it is read straight from the cell.
+It only matters when the same transaction writes a value and then reads something computed from it, which is why the mount (`start_app`) wraps the whole tree in one transaction and does not write during it.

+If a transaction body panics, the nesting depth is restored but no wave runs: propagating over half-applied state would be worse than not propagating at all.

 ### 4. Unchanged values stop the update

 After a refresh, children run only if the new value is different (`PartialEq`).